ishanjainn/ansible-runner/README.md

 # ansible-runner
-An ansible-runner which can run ansible playbooks from kubernetes configMaps
+An ansible-runner is a cronjob which can run ansible playbooks from kubernetes configMaps